 - the Police.

-If you do take the matter outside Catch22, you should be careful to ensure that your claim meets the definition of a “protected disclosure” and that you do not disclose unrelated confidential information (which would be a breach of your contract of employment).
-You should check with the People Business Partner before such disclosures are made or alternatively with your trade union, professional advisor or Citizen’s Advice.
+If you do take the matter outside Catch22, you should be careful to adhere to data protection guidelines.
+You should check with the People Business Partner before such disclosures are made or alternatively with your trade union, professional advisor or Citizen’s Advice for guidance.

 Lastly, if your concern relates to a third party organisation with whom you have come into contact during the course of your work, but who is not acting on behalf of Catch22, and you are dissatisfied with the response you have received via Catch22 (who will have raised the matter on your behalf), you may also choose to raise this matter externally – although first taking care that your disclosure is “protected” and that you do not include any unrelated confidential information regarding Catch22, its employees, workers or volunteers, stakeholders or service users.